 Welcome to Alberta Concussion Centre

-High quality and accessible care is the bane of our existence!
+Our organization exists to provide accessible care, with quality care approach in the treatment of patients diagnosed with post concussion syndrome.
 At Alberta Concussion Centre, we use a multidisciplinary approach in the overall treatment of concussion patients.
 While making use of latest scientific researches, our goal is to offer a robust and complete assessment, evaluation and rehabilitation of individuals diagnosed with a head injury and concussion as a result of motor vehicle accidents, sports and domestic accidents.

 A concussion is a mild form of traumatic brain injury (TBI) caused by a bump, blow, or jolt to the head.
 Concussions can also occur from a fall or a blow to the body that causes the head to move rapidly back and forth.
 Doctors may describe these injuries as “mild” because concussions are usually not life-threatening.
 Even so, their effects can be serious.
 Understanding the signs and symptoms of a concussion can help you get better more quickly.

 - Unintentionally being struck by or against an obstacle